 The shoot was held in an old style Japanese house (as I understand it, it is owned by Naka Sensei) in Roppongi, which has the feel of many of the older Showa-style kinbaku photos I first admired, and was influenced by, in my appreciation of the art.

-The model for the day, Shiduki Iroha (who I had also had the chance to meet and visit with last trip) was introduced and we set off to work.
+The model for the day, Shizuki Iroha (who I had also had the chance to meet and visit with last trip) was introduced and we set off to work.
 She posed briefly allowing for the first set of photos.
 Sugiura Sensei gave subtle and gentle guidance about position and how to hold her head as the sounds of shutters opening and closing filled the room.
 And then we were off.

 For the first session, there were a dozen photographers, arranged in three groups with color-coded armbands.
 As each color was called, that group would be given preference for position and allowed to shoot for a few minutes until the next group was called.
 The second session after lunch was a smaller group of seven photographers.

-Sugiura Sensei spent most of his time during the photo sessions directing assistants to move the lights to different positions and moving back and forth making small adjustments in Shiduki San’s position.
+Sugiura Sensei spent most of his time during the photo sessions directing assistants to move the lights to different positions and moving back and forth making small adjustments in Shizuki San’s position.
 While Naka Sensei tied, they would discuss different ideas and possible arrangements.
 I could sense a strong partnership between bakushi and photographer as they worked together to create some beautiful opportunities for us to photograph.

 Periodically, Sugiura Sensei would give me advice, “move there” or “get closer” or “shoot that!”
 During one photo set, I hear him call out my name.
 I stop shooting look up and he beckons me over.
 He points to a spot on the floor and motions for me to kneel down.
 I do and he nods enthusiastically.
 When I point the camera and look, I see the shot he is directing me toward and for a brief moment, I feel like I see the model through Sugiura Sensei’s eyes.

-As each tie progressed, Shiduki San seemed to feel the rope more deeply, on several occasions being moved to tears.
+As each tie progressed, Shizuki San seemed to feel the rope more deeply, on several occasions being moved to tears.
 The tears came not from the pain or endurance of difficult suspensions, but at times of quiet after the intensity of the tie had passed.
 It was very moving to watch, a personal expression of how deeply moved she had been by the experience of Naka Sensei’s rope.

 To photograph such a moment is always a struggle for me.
 On one hand, it is a moment of such beauty that capturing it is the essence of what I love about kinbaku photography.
 But it is also a moment so deeply personal and private, a moment where the model is so exposed and vulnerable that the obligation to capture and reflect it accurately is immense.
 For that photo to be worthy, it must be equal to the moment.
 A very high standard to meet!